 - Try to gently remove the object with dental floss.

-- Call your dentist if unable to remove the object.
+- Call your emergency dentist if unable to remove the object.

 - An over-the-counter analgesic such as acetaminophen or ibuprofen can be given for pain.

 - DO NOT place aspirin on the gum or on the aching tooth.
-Contact your dentist.
+Contact your emergency dentist.

 - Apply direct pressure with a clean cloth or a moist tea bag to the area involved.

-- If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to a hospital emergency room or urgent care.
+- If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to a hospital emergency room, urgent care, or emergency dentist.

 Fractured or broken tooth: